slowjams/Distributed-Tracing-in-.NET/zzzOpenTelemetry.md

         try
         {
-            int writePosition = ProtobufOtlpTraceSerializer.WriteTraceData(ref this.buffer, this.startWritePosition, this.sdkLimitOptions, this.Resource, activityBatch);
+            int writePosition = ProtobufOtlpTraceSerializer.WriteTraceData(
+                ref this.buffer,
+                this.startWritePosition,
+                this.sdkLimitOptions,
+                this.Resource,   // <---------------------------rb4, Activity doesn't contain any "resource related" tags, only exporter takes in Resource and show in APM backend activityBatch);

             if (this.startWritePosition == GrpcStartWritePosition)
             {